 APDP-Diabetes Portugal is a non-profit organization and dean of IDF’s Member Associations.
 It is currently an international reference as a diabetes healthcare centre.
-It is the first IDF Centre of Education (in 2009) and is a Certified Centre of Reference of Pediatric Diabetes (SWEET)
+It is the first IDF Centre of Education (in 2009) and is a Certified Centre of Reference of Paediatric Diabetes (SWEET)

 Main areas of activity:

-- Social: Fighting for the rights of people with diabetes; Clinical: Providing multi-specialized healthcare services to more than 40.000 people with diabetes; Training courses aimed at HCPs (physicians, nurses, dieticians); Professionals of communitarian support institutions; University students and patients and their families.
+- Social: Fighting for the rights of people with diabetes; Clinical: Providing multi-specialised healthcare services to more than 40.000 people with diabetes; Training courses aimed at HCPs (physicians, nurses, dieticians); Professionals of communitarian support institutions; University students and patients and their families.

 - Research: in basic and clinical science and epidemiology; It collaborates with Gulbenkian Science Institute, Medical Sciences Universities and Portuguese Cancer Institute.